+CENTRAL SERVICE COSTS RECOVERY – INTRODUCTION TO 9215

-CENTRAL SERVICE COSTS 8753
+CENTRAL SERVICE COSTS

-(Revised 07/2016)
+(Revised and renumbered from 8753 xx/2021)

-Central service costs are those amounts expended by central service departments and the Legislature for overall administration of state government and for providing centralized services to state departments.
+Central service costs are those amounts expended by central service agencies/departments and the Legislature for overall administration of state government and for providing centralized services to state agencies/departments.
 These functions are necessary for state operations and are centralized to provide efficient and consistent statewide policy and services.
-Central service departments are:
+Central service agencies/departments include: